Ihtheram/Embedded-Systems/README.md

 ## Key components of an embedded system

-- **Microprocessor/Microcontroller**: Microprocessor is the brain of the embedded system, responsible for processing data and executing instructions.
+- **Microprocessor/Microcontroller**: Microprocessor processes data and executes instructions, practically is the brain of the embedded system.
 A microcontroller is a microprocessor with added functionality such as memory and peripheral hardware.

 - **Memory**: Used to store data and programs.
 It includes:
     - **RAM (Random Access Memory)**: Temporary storage for data being used.